Bosun/Bosun/README.md

 I am Baosheng Zhang, a CS sophomore from XJTU.

-I research at from Key Laboratory of Intelligent Networks and Cybersecurity, Ministry of Education.
+I research at Key Laboratory of Intelligent Networks and Cybersecurity, Ministry of Education.

 I'm currently working on Private Information Retrieval, Zero-Knowledge Proofs, Privacy Preserving Machine Learning, AI security and Blockchain.